liaphilip/women-safety-route-finder/README.md

-# Women's Safety Route Finder
+# Safety Route Finder

-A comprehensive route planning system that prioritizes women's safety by considering multiple safety factors alongside traditional routing metrics like distance and travel time.
+A route planning system that prioritizes safety of many individuals by considering multiple safety factors along with traditional routing metrics like distance and travel time.

 ## 🌟 Features